Highpointer/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 3: T-Tests on Suspension Coils

-One-sample T-test across all manufacturing lots, compared to population mean of 1,500 psi:
+(5 points) One-sample T-test across all manufacturing lots, compared to population mean of 1,500 psi:
 ![One-sample-T-test](One-sample-T-test.png)

-T-tests for each manufacturing lot, compared to mean 1,500 psi:
+(10 points) T-tests for each manufacturing lot, compared to mean 1,500 psi:

 ![T-test-Lot1](T-test-Lot1.png)

 ![T-test-Lot2](T-test-Lot2.png)

 ![T-test-Lot3](T-test-Lot3.png)

+### T-Tests on Suspension Coils

+(5 points) For the T-Test across all manufacturing lots, the sample mean is 1498.78 and the 95% confidence interval is 1497.507 to 1500.053.
+Thus, the sample mean across all manufacturing lots is not statistically different from 1500, and we fail to reject the null hypothesis.

+For the T-Tests across Lots 1 and 2, the sample means are 1500 and 1500.2, respectively.
+Both are within their respective 95% confidence intervals of 1499.719 to 1500.281 for Lot 1 and 1499.423 to 1500.977 for Lot 2.
+We fail to reject the null hypothesis.

+For the T-Test across Lot 3, the sample mean is 1496.14 and the 95% confidence interval is 1492.431 to 1499.849.
+The presumed mean value of 1500 falls outside the range of this confidence interval.
+The statistical analysis for Lot 3 shows that its mean is statistically different than a presumed mean of 1500.
+We reject the null hypothesis and fail to reject the alternative hypothesis.

 ## Deliverable 4: Design a Study Comparing the MechaCar to the Competition
 (5 points) To test the MechaCar against its competition, we can test the fuel economy of the MechaCar against the fuel economy ratings of comparable vehicles by other manufacturers.